-Whole Foods Is Having A Huge Sale On Clean Beauty Products This Friday
+Whole Foods Is Having A Massive Clean Beauty Sale — & It Starts Today

 Advertisement

-The big beauty sale kicks off this Friday, October 4th, and will last all weekend long, ending Sunday, October 6th.
+The big beauty sale kicks off today, October 4, and will last all weekend long, ending Sunday, October 6.
 There's no special discount or promo code required to cash in, and the offer isn't exclusive to the major metropolitan hubs either.
-Every Whole Foods Market store will be giving shoppers 25% off their beauty or personal-care purchase (plus an extra 10% off discount if you have a Prime account) — that includes the Whole Foods closest to your apartment, gym, or on your walk home from work on Friday.
+Every Whole Foods Market store will be giving shoppers 25% off their beauty or personal-care purchase (plus an extra 10% off discount if you have a Prime account) — that includes the Whole Foods closest to your apartment, gym, or on your walk home from work.

 Whether you're making a trip specifically to save on your favorite soap, or you're going to be grocery shopping anyways, this is the weekend to hit the Whole Foods beauty aisle — hard.